Gruruya/nimf/README.md

 # nimf

-`find`-like, search for files in a directory hierarchy
+`find`-like, quickly search for files in a directory hierarchy.

+Highlights:
+* Multithreaded and efficient
+* Mostly intuitive, and simple interface

 Usage
 ---